nodejs/package-maintenance/docs/drafts/dependency-management-guidelines.md

 There are some potential caveats to take into consideration when upgrading dependencies:

 - Dropping support for specific Node.js versions is normally considered a breaking change, which means that upgrading a dependency might imply that you also need to drop support for these versions, which in turn will force you to release a new major version of your package as well.
-- In some cases, upgrading a dependency might result in incompatibilities with other packages which rely on peer dependencies, i.e. you may be increasing the size of the `node_modules` folder and/or static bundle.
+- Upgrading a dependency could result in increased size of the end user's `node_modules` / compiled bundle, if other packages in the ecosystem do not upgrade around the same time.

 Node.js itself can also be considered a dependency of your package, therefore you should make sure to test in latest LTS and current Node.js versions in your Continuous Integration (CI) system - see [Choosing the Node.js version for testing](https://medium.com/@nodejs/choosing-the-node-js-versions-for-your-ci-tests-hint-use-lts-89b67f68d7ca).